 Simple English definitions for legal terms

-Read a random definition: recurring closing costs
+Read a random definition: collective mark

 A declaration under § 8 is a statement made by the owner of a registered trademark, confirming that the trademark is currently being used in commerce.
 The statement must include a sample of the trademark's use.
 This declaration must be filed every five to ten years after the trademark's registration.
 If the owner fails to file the declaration, the registration may be cancelled by the U.S. Patent and Trademark Office.
 This requirement is outlined in § 8 of the Lanham Act.